PhD in Educational Studies

 b.
 Upload digital copies (.pdfs) of official transcripts.
 See Digital Copies of Official Transcripts tab for details

 • Electronic references: In the online application system, applicants are asked to provide an email address for each referee.
-Once the online application has been submitted, a unique link will be emailed to each referee, allowing her or him to log in to a secure site and submit an online reference or upload a reference document as an attachment.
+Once the online application has been submitted, a unique link will be emailed to each referee, allowing them to log in to a secure site and submit an online reference or upload a reference document as an attachment.

-• Letters of reference (hard copy or email attachment): Your referee may wish to send a paper letter.
-Paper letters of reference should be on referee’s official letterhead and must be mailed directly by the referee to the Graduate Program Assistant (see address below) in a sealed and endorsed envelope, or as a .pdf email attachment.
+• Letters of reference: Your referee may wish to send a paper letter.
+Paper letters of reference should be on referee’s official letterhead and signed.
+It must be mailed directly by the referee to the EDST Program Office to the following address in a sealed and endorsed envelope.

-• Reference forms (hard copy or email attachment): UBC provides a general reference form.
-Your referee may fill out this form and mail it directly to the relevant program in a sealed and endorsed envelope, or send it as a .pdf email attachment.
+• Reference forms: UBC provides a general reference form.
+Your referee may fill out this form and mail it directly to the EDST Program Office in a sealed and endorsed envelope.

-• All references must be sent by referees directly.
+1. All references must be sent by referees directly.
 Reference letters or forms submitted by the applicant will not be accepted.

-• The application system and department are unable to accept referee emails from Hotmail, Yahoo, Gmail, MSN or other free email accounts.
+2. The application system and department are unable to accept referee emails from Hotmail, Yahoo, Gmail, MSN or other free email accounts.

-• By “sealed, endorsed envelope” we mean that the envelope needs to be sealed and that the signature of the referee be placed over the seal (i.e., partially on the flap and partially on the rest of the envelope).
+3. By “sealed, endorsed envelope” we mean that the envelope needs to be sealed and that the signature of the referee be placed over the seal (i.e., partially on the flap and partially on the rest of the envelope).

 d.
 Statement of intent.
 You need to describe your specific interests in pursuing a PhD and precisely why you are applying to the Department of Educational Studies and to the program or concentration you have selected (800-1200 words).
 This statement should highlight the following: